davidmacolisa/chapter3/src/climate_change/ej/README.txt

 For Output, output per hour, output per worker or labour productivity, use "wage_did_offsite.R"

+For Profits and profit margin, use "wage_did_offsite.R"

 Preliminary heterogeneity, use "wage_did_heterogeneous.R"

 Preliminary robustness checks, use "wage_did_robustness.R"

+The state-level results are in all "*_state.R" scripts.

 # Main regressions: Environmental effects
 # Onsite release intensities